HeshanKarunaratne/notes/README.md

     - This module is automatically disabled in production

     17 .
 What is Spring initializer?
     - Is a web tool provided by Spring.
-With this tool you can create Spring boot projects 8just by providing project details
+With this tool you can create Spring boot projects just by providing project details

     18 .
 What are the differences between JPA and Hibernate?
     - JPA is a Data Access Abstraction used to reduce the amount of boilerplate code